TheCodeCache/Java/MBean.md

 A `MBean` ia a **managed java object**, similar to a **JavaBeans** component,
 that follows the design patterns mentioned in JMX specification.

-An MBean can represent a device, an application, or any resource, that needs to be managed
+An MBean can represent a device (printer etc.), an application, system objects,
+service-oriented networks, or any resource, that needs to be managed

 The JVM specification defines 5 types of MBean: